seanmiddleditch/formatxx/README.md

 ```

 The above will print `testing Foo(123)` to standard output.

+The `spec` argument are additional options passed to the formatter.
+These can be
+interpreted by the `format_value` function anyway it sees fit.
+The
+`formatxx::parse_format_spec` function will return a `formatxx::format_spec` structure
+with various printf-style flags and options parsed, which are used by default for built-in
+format types like integers, floats, and strings.

 The `formatxx::format<StringT = std::string>(string_view, ...)` template can be used
 for formatting a series of arguments into a `std::string` or any compatible string type.